-Except as provided in Rules 2090-2 and 2090-3 provide otherwise, an attorney appearing before this practicing in the bankruptcy court must be admitted to practice before in the district court.
+Except as provided in-Rules 2090-2 and 2090-3 provide otherwise, an attorney appearing before this practicing in the bankruptcy court must be admitted to practice before in the district court.

-B. Circumstances Under Which B. When Trial Bar Membership Required attorney who is to participate acting as sole or lead counsel or alone must be a member of the district court's trial bar of the district court if:
+- B. Circumstances Under Which B. When Trial Bar Membership Required - (1) If witnesses When a witness will testify atin a proceeding or contested matter, an attorney who is to participateacting as sole or lead counsel or alone must be a member of the district court's trial bar of the district court if: